Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 A machine learning project for detecting fraudulent credit card transactions using supervised classification models, feature engineering, model comparison, hyperparameter tuning, and decision-threshold optimization.

-The goal of this project was not just to build a model with high accuracy, but to build a model that can identify fraud cases while keeping false fraud alerts reasonable.
-Since fraud is rare, the dataset is highly imbalanced, which makes this a more realistic classification problem than a simple accuracy-based model.
+The goal of this project was to build a model that can detect fraud while keeping false fraud alerts reasonable.
+Since fraud cases are rare compared to normal transactions, this is an imbalanced classification problem.
+Because of that, the project focuses on precision, recall, F1-score, ROC-AUC, and confusion matrices instead of accuracy alone.

+---

 ## Project Summary

-Credit card fraud detection is a difficult machine learning problem because most transactions are legitimate, while fraud cases make up only a very small portion of the data.
-This means a model can achieve high accuracy by mostly predicting “not fraud,” even if it performs poorly at actually detecting fraud.
+Credit card fraud detection is difficult because most transactions are legitimate, while fraud cases make up a very small percentage of the data.
+A model can get high accuracy by mostly predicting “not fraud,” but that does not mean it is useful for detecting fraud.

-Because of that, this project focuses on fraud-class performance using precision, recall, F1-score, ROC-AUC, and confusion matrices.
+This project compares several machine learning models:

+- Logistic Regression
+- Decision Tree
+- Random Forest
+- Gradient Boosting
+- AdaBoost
+- XGBoost

-Several models were trained and compared, including Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, AdaBoost, and XGBoost.
-After model comparison and threshold tuning, the best final model was:
+After comparing models and tuning thresholds, the final selected model was:

 **XGBoost with a decision threshold of 0.98**